 9:00 a.m. to 3:00 p.m.

-Medical Waste Management Act - Details management of medical waste within California.
+Medical Waste Management Act - Details medical waste management in California - January 2017 update

 Coalition for Safe Community Needle Disposal - Organization promotes public awareness and solutions for safe disposal of needles, syringes, and other sharps in the community.